AndrewRathbun/WMIParserStr/README.md

 # WMIParserStr

 This repo is an updated fork of the original project, found [here](https://github.com/ignacioj/WMIParserStr).
-All credit due to the original author of this tool.
-The only thing this fork has done over the original repo (so far) is an updated README, providing a compiled, signed binary, and providing the binary in the Releases section for ease of access.
+All credit is due to the original author of this tool.
+The only thing this fork has done over the original repo (so far) is an updated README, providing a compiled, signed binary and providing the binary in the Releases section for ease of access.

 ## WMI OBJECTS.DATA parser